 What Are My Options As An F-1 Student In The USA?

 An F-1 student visa is for those who wish to pursue full-time academic studies at a recognized college or university in the United States.
 To qualify for an F-1 visa, you must be accepted by a Student and Exchange Visitor Program-approved institution.
-An institution can be a 4 year college or university, a 2 year college, a professional program, or a conservatory program.

-To know more, kindly click HERE
+To know more, kindly click HERE.

 This visa permits you to remain in the United States for your education, plus a grace period of 60 days and a period for OPT or CPT if you qualify.